A Guide To Car Finance

 This guide explains both PCP and HP car finance and how to choose between them.

 If you’re looking for a new car, there are a myriad of ways to finance it – from bank loans, to finance packages offered by the dealership, to hire purchase agreements.
 In recent years there has been a huge growth in the number of Hire Purchase (HP) and Personal Contract Purchase (PCP) plans.
-Both of them allow people who would otherwise be unable to afford a new car to drive the vehicle of their choice for a series of monthly payments regardless of their credit history.
+Both of these allow people, who would otherwise be unable to afford a new car, to drive the vehicle of their choice by making monthly payments regardless of their credit history.

 How Hire Purchase works